KishorNaik/Modular_Monolithic_Architecture_Api_Express.js/README.md

 ## Overview

-This project demonstrates a modular monolithic architecture using Express.js.
+This sample project demonstrates a modular monolithic architecture using Express.js.
 It aims to showcase a scalable and maintainable approach to building monolithic applications with modular components.

 ## Features